Effective Date: 25 May 2018

 - ICT (Information and Communications Technology) Systems and Website Support Service Providers

-- Email Delivery Service Providers (including those outside of the EU who comply with the EU-U.S. Privacy Shield Framework)
+- Email Delivery Service Providers (including those outside of the EU who use EU-approved Standard Contractual Clauses)

 In certain circumstances We may disclose Your personal information to other third parties such as governmental authorities, law enforcement agencies, and data protection regulators, if We are required to do so by law.

 Put Simply: In the course of providing our services to you, we will need to share some aspects of your personal information.
 This section explains who we may share information with.

 8. What rights you have for accessing and removing this information